 Sunday night I had the opportunity to run WWII Operation Whitebox for some of the Boxcar Nation members on Roll20 and Hangouts.
 Now having played the game I have a much more defined overall opinion of the game.
 Let me start by saying I had fun running this game and I will be running it again in the near future.
-A huge thanks to Pete Spahn for providing a copy of the rules that allowed us to play!
+Huge thanks to Pete Spahn for providing a copy of the rules that allowed us to play!
 Thank you to the players (Tucker, Stephen, Rich, Gilbert) for working through the missions and rules with me.

 Here is the video of our game from the other night.
 Please note the language can get salty (NSFW).

 See my review, WWII Operation Whitebox – Her Majesty Uncle Sam Wants You!, for more insight into what the game is all about.

 TL;DR – Fun game, but I need to re-read portions of the rules!

 At its core, the game is mechanically simple and the rules work pretty with the theme.
 There were a few things that jumped out at me and the rest of players throughout the session.
 Let me be clear, I know I botched the rules in a few places.
 I also adjudicated some things on the fly as we played in favor of the narrative.

 Being a hex-and-counter wargamer that plays tactical games from time to time, the sequencing of the combat round proportional to a unit’s ability to fire and when they fire didn’t feel quite right to me.
 I do have a few ideas on how to adapt the structure of combat slightly to give me the feel I think I am after with regards to opportunity fire without bogging things down.